-

 Examples of such covenants include:

-For example, Directive 2014/95 on non-financial reporting requires large companies to provide specific information on how they operate and address social and environmental challenges.
-This helps investors, consumers, policymakers, and other stakeholders to assess the non-financial performance of large companies and encourages corporate social responsibility.
+Additionally, Directive 2014/95 on non-financial reporting requires large companies to provide specific information on how they operate and address social and environmental challenges.
+This helps investors, consumers, policymakers and other stakeholders to assess the non-financial performance of large companies and encourages corporate social responsibility.

-The EU has also adopted a Regulation on conflict minerals, which ensures that EU companies only import certain minerals and metals from responsible sources that do not use their profits to finance armed conflict.
+On top of that, the EU has adopted a Regulation on conflict minerals, which ensures that EU companies only import certain minerals and metals from responsible sources that do not use their profits to finance armed conflict.

-With the action plan on sustainable financing, the European Commission aims to adopt a package of measures to facilitate sustainable investments.
-This package will also introduce disclosure requirements on how investors and asset managers take environmental, social and governance factors into account.
+With the action plan on sustainable financing, the European Commission aimed to adopt a package of measures to facilitate sustainable investments.
+This package will introduce disclosure requirements on how investors and asset managers take environmental, social and governance factors into account.

 In the meantime, at the initiative of Ecuador and South Africa, an intergovernmental working group (IGWG on TNCs) has been set up within the United Nations to consider the elaboration of a legally binding instrument, i.e. a treaty, on business and human rights.